IoT-AI-HACKDAYS/Hackdays/Session2/README.md

 ## Labs

-## Testing your Bot

-1. Plug in the provided Raspberry Pi
-2. SSH (using Putty or Visual Studio Code) in Raspberry Pi.
-Use the host name provided with the pi.  (user name and password to be provided)
-3. In the /home/pi/Alphabot2/python folder, run the Joystick.py app to test your bot.  (python Joystick.py)

 ### Create a IoT Hub instance
 1. Login to your Azure Portal and create a resource group
 2. Create a new IoT Hub